cchoi9/vgg-challenge/README.md

    - Tell us about the possible reasons that the filter your implemented in part 2 did not help the customer experience.
      What could you change to improve the filter experience, and why do you think it would be better for the customer?

-     - It is inconvenient to scroll through a large list of locations to select where you want to look, it is better to impliment a search engine to filter out the list of locations by having the user type out the location of where the events are held.
+     - It is inconvenient to scroll through a large list of locations to select and option of where you want to look.
+A better implimentation is to use a search engine to filter out the list of locations by having the user type out the location of where the events are held.
+It is more efficient and removes excess clutter when browsing events.